total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 ### Solution 7: Union of Functions With Incompatible Parameters

-Hovering over the `formatter` variable shows us that its `input` is typed as `never` because it's a union of incompatible types:
+Hovering over the `formatter` function shows us that its `input` is typed as `never` because it's a union of incompatible types:

 ```tsx
 // hovering over formatter shows: